That feeling is all too familiar…

 Even ideal candidates can get overlooked for a role if their resume or CV isn’t optimized to get through an Applicant Tracking System; no human may ever see it…

 The simple fact is that most employers nowadays use an ATS package to sift through applicants for a role.
-The computer system is able to “read” through the document you submit and scores it based on the words it finds.
+The computer system can “read” through the document you submit and scores it based on the words it finds.

 By the time the hiring manager gets involved in the process, the computer will simply complete a search of a database and ping up the ones that scored highest for them to check out.